 You’ve probably heard that you can save money using your cell phone when you travel abroad by changing your SIM card.
 But your phone must be unlocked to change your SIM card.
 Unlocking your cell phone can be easier than you think, especially if you have Verizon.
 Your ability to change your SIM card depends on your cell phone and..

 If you have an upcoming trip outside the country, you’ve probably realized that using data while abroad can be pricey.
 This article will help you understand how much data you typically use and then provide 14 helpful tips to reduce data usage when you travel.
 Before deciding that you need to reduce your data use, it’s helpful to get a rough..

 UPDATED WITH NEW EU ROAMING RULES IMPLEMENTED JUNE 2017.
-You have an upcoming trip and trying to figure out what’s best SIM card for Europe.
-There are two types of SIM cards (not sure what a SIM card even is, click here to learn more): Each country has its own “local” SIM cards that is offered by a local provider…
+If you have an upcoming trip and are trying to figure out what’s best SIM card for Europe, read this guide!
+And if you’re not sure what a SIM card even is, click here to learn more.
+There are two types of SIM cards.
+Each country has its own “local” SIM cards..

 You’ll be driving on an upcoming trip to Europe and don’t want to rely on paper maps.
 This guide to GPS for Europe is your answer!
 It walks you through whether to use your smartphone, in-car GPS or a portable dedicated GPS device, including the pros and cons of each and what each means for your cellular data, memory and..

 You’re traveling abroad and want to make sure you’re using the best international calling app for your needs.
 This article will compare the top contenders: FaceTime/iMessage, WhatsApp, Skype, Google Voice and Facebook Messenger, and give you the pros and cons of each (including a handy comparison chart), so you can make the right choice.
 Calling Facebook Messenger offers video and..